is remarkable because the Torture Technician

 - At the climax of the film Hannibal Rising, Hannibal intends to kill a man he has been chasing for the entire film.
 But after the man taunts Hannibal with facts they share from their past, Hannibal goes into a rage of hate and self-loathing and begins to inflict serious bodily harm to his victim before killing him.

-- In The Princess Bride, Count Rugen was applying Cold-Blooded Torture on Wesley.
+- In The Princess Bride, Torture Technician Count Rugen was applying Cold-Blooded Torture on Wesley.
 When Wesley taunts Prince Humperdnick, the latter turns the torture device on maximum setting, very painfully sucking the life out of Wesley, and ruining Rugen's experiments.
-There was nothing cold-blooded or premeditated about this action: he was just pissed off.
+There was nothing cold-blooded or premeditated about this action: it was pure, impulsive wrath.

 - In The Robe Demetrius' the slave-valet of the Roman Noble Marcellus is so angry at a sexual assault on a woman he had made friends with that instead of knocking him unconscious, he goes out of his way to make the fight last as long as possible to hurt him some more.